Comparison

 Which to pick when

-Pick Genki if you’re young, healthy and want flexible, low-cost acute cover.
+Pick Genki Traveler if you’re young, healthy and want flexible, low-cost acute cover.

-The monthly subscription, the easy cancellation and the low price make Genki the natural default for under-40 nomads whose main worry is a broken leg in Bali or appendicitis in Lisbon, not routine check-ups.
+The monthly subscription, the easy cancellation and the low price make Traveler the natural default for under-40 nomads whose main worry is a broken leg in Bali or appendicitis in Lisbon, not routine check-ups.
 When your needs are simple and your plans shift often, paying month to month for exactly the cover you use is hard to beat.
+Two caveats: Genki expects you to already hold long-term health cover underneath it, and Traveler runs twelve months at most.
+Past that, Genki points you at Native.

 Look closer if you have a pre-existing condition or need primary care.